IZEA/techladder/eng.md

 ### Team Development

-Set team goals and direction; determines hiring needs and helps to lead recruiting and interview activities; conducts regular 1:1s with all team members; manages performance for entire team.
+Collaborates with Product team goals and direction; determines hiring needs and helps to lead recruiting and interview activities; conducts regular 1:1s with all team members; manages performance for entire team.

 ### Customer Success